Pirate-Weather/pirateweather/docs/index.md

 3. For most variables, the `least significant digit` [parameter](https://unidata.github.io/netcdf4-python/#efficient-compression-of-netcdf-variables) is set to 1, and the compression level is also set to 1.
 There is probably some room for further optimization here.

 ### Retrieval
-When a request comes in, a Lambda function is triggered and is passed the URL parameters (latitude/ longitude/ extended forecast/ units) as a JSON payload.
+When a request comes in, a Lambda function is triggered and is passed the URL parameters (latitude/ longitude/ time/ extended forecast/ units) as a JSON payload.
 These are extracted, and then the [nearest grid cell ](https://kbkb-wx-python.blogspot.com/2016/08/find-nearest-latitude-and-longitude.html)to the lat/long is found from the pickle files created from the model results.
+Using the time parameter (if availible, otherwise the current time), the latest completed model runs are identified.
 Weather variables are then iteratively extracted from the NetCDF4 files and saved to a 2-dimensional numpy arrays.
 This is then repeated for each model, skipping the HRRR results the requested location is outside of the HRRR domain.
 For the GFS model, precipitation accumulation is adjusted from the varying time step in the grib file to a standard 1-hour time step.

 Once the data has been read in, arrays area created for the minutely and hourly forecasts, and the data series from the model results is interpolated into these new output arrays.
 This process worked incredibly well, since NetCDF files natively save timestamps, so the same method could be followed for each data source.